Differences and Discrepancies in the Old Testament

 The angel Gabriel told Mary that Jesus would be the Son of the Most High and the Lord God would give Him the throne of His father David, and He would reign over the house of Jacob forever (Luke 1:32 NASB)

-The throne is, and always has been, intended for Jesus.
-And for those who look around them and, understandably, ask what kind of reign this is, we have to remember that He will only finally rule at the end of this age, when He defeats His enemies and returns to earth to take His rightful place... events which will be heralded by the 7th Trumpet.
+And for those who look around them and (understandably) ask what kind of reign this is, we have to remember that He will only finally rule at the end of this age, when He defeats His enemies and returns to earth to take His rightful place... events which will be heralded by the 7th Trumpet.

 Is Jesus Barred From Being The Heir to David's Throne?